-To provide more context, Figure~\ref{fig:torqued_orbits} shows the orbits (host distance versus time) for four representative satellites with growing pericenters (top row), along with their specific angular momentum (bottom row), labeled A-D from left to right.
-We chose these four particular satellites at random to span the entire possible range of fractional pericenter distances.
-The legends show the values of the minimum and most recent pericenters, along with the fractional differences between them; these four satellites range from $12 - 93$ per cent.
-The arrows indicate when these pericenters occurred.
+To provide more context, Figure~\ref{fig:torqued_orbits} shows the orbits (host distance versus time) for four representative satellites with growing pericentres (top row), along with their specific angular momentum (bottom row), labeled A-D from left to right.
+We chose these four particular satellites at random to span the entire possible range of fractional pericentre distances.
+The legends show the values of the minimum and most recent pericentres, along with the fractional differences between them; these four satellites range from $12 - 93$ per cent.
+The arrows indicate when these pericentres occurred.
 For reference, we also show the MW-mass halo's $R_{\rm 200m}(t)$ (grey).

-All four satellites experienced $\dperimin$ immediately after first infall, and the first pericenter was the minimum in 72 per cent of all satellites with growing pericenters.
-Furthermore, as Figure~\ref{fig:torqued_orbits} suggests, $71$ per cent of satellites with growing pericenters experienced a splashback phase of orbiting beyond $R_{\rm 200m,host}$ after their first pericenter.
+All four satellites experienced $\dperimin$ immediately after first infall, and the first pericentre was the minimum in 72 per cent of all satellites with growing pericentres.
+Furthermore, as Figure~\ref{fig:torqued_orbits} suggests, $71$ per cent of satellites with growing pericentres experienced a splashback phase of orbiting beyond $R_{\rm 200m,host}$ after their first pericentre.
 For comparison, among the population with $N_{\rm peri} > 1$ but $\dperimin = \dperirec$, only $57$ per cent experienced a splashback phase.
-So this suggest that orbiting beyond $R_{\rm 200m,host}$ is associated with a growing pericenter, at least in some cases.
+So this suggest that orbiting beyond $R_{\rm 200m,host}$ is associated with a growing pericentre, at least in some cases.